AdamGiergun/IfR-data/instructions/README_SPOT_en.md

    "latitude": "0.0",
    "longitude": "0.0"
 ```
  - geographic coordinates of the spot.
-One of the easiest ways of finding it will be opening Google Maps, marking the spot and pressing mark icon or clicking it with mouse's right button.
+One of the easiest ways of finding it will be opening Google Maps, marking the spot and pressing mark icon or clicking it with mouse's right button.<br>
    Then on computer with mouse's left button you can copy coordinates to the clipboard.
 ```
 },